alexmahan/ts-template/README.md

-# Minimal HTML template using Typescript, SCSS, and webpack
+# Ultra minimal TS/SCSS/Webpack template

-# Running dev server
+## Running dev server
 `npm start` to run a dev server on http://localhost:8080

-# Building to dist
+## Building to dist
 `npm run-script build` to concatenate and build your JS and CSS to `dist`.
 This command also copies over anything in `static` (HTML, assets, etc) to the `dist` folder.

-# Linting
+## Linting
+Uses [TSLint](https://github.com/palantir/tslint) to lint TypeScript, and [StyleLint](https://stylelint.io/) to lint CSS.
+Linting runs on the fly while the dev server is running.
+Look to your console for errors, or if you're using VS Code, errors will be highlighted in the editor.